 - ½ cup uncooked quinoa (rinsed and drained)

-- 2 cups walnuts (unsalted)
+- 2 cups raw walnuts (unsalted)

 - 1 tsp smoked paprika